xunguan/xunguan.github.io/_pages/cv.md

 I mainly work in **D**ata Communication and **I**ntelligence in **Light**wave (**DILIGHT**).
 I use photonic and electronic techniques to solve problems in telecommunication, sensing, information technology and others.

 Prior to that, I was a Research Scientist in [Optical Communications Laboratory](https://ocl.fsg.ulaval.ca/) at [Centre of Optics, Photonics and Laser (COPL)](https://www.copl.ulaval.ca/accueil/) in [Universit&eacute; Laval](https://www.ulaval.ca/), Quebec City, Canada, where I still hold adjunct professorship.
-I co-supervise a Ph.D student with [*Prof. Leslie Rusch*](https://ocl.fsg.ulaval.ca/team/leslie-rusch), who is IEEE Fellow, Optica Fellow, and Canadian rsearch chair.
+I co-supervise a Ph.D student with [*Prof. Leslie Rusch*](https://ocl.fsg.ulaval.ca/team/leslie-rusch), who is IEEE Fellow, Optica Fellow, and Canadian research chair.

 I obtained my Ph.D degree in optical communication from Department of Information Engieering, The Chinese University of Hong Kong.
 I studied under the supervision of Prof. [Calvin Chan](https://www.ie.cuhk.edu.hk/people/ckchan.shtml), an Optica Fellow.